Hagai Levi: Early life and education

 Levi was born in Sha'alvim, Israel in 1963.
 He studied psychology at Bar-Ilan University but left to complete his mandatory military service.
 Levi served in the Israeli Ground Forces before studying film at Tel Aviv University.
-Levi practiced Orthodox Judaism but left the faith while completing his military service.
+Levi practiced Orthodox Judaism but became less religious while completing his military service.

 Career

-Levi started his career after graduation from the Tel Aviv university film and Television department, with the feature film August Snow (1993) that he wrote, directed and co-produced.
+Levi started his career after graduating from the Tel Aviv University film and Television department, with the feature film August Snow (1993) that he wrote, directed and co-produced.
 He later created and co-produced the anthology series Short Stories about Love, which twice won the Israeli Academy Award for best drama.
 He directed and co-created the medical drama series 101 (2000); co-created and co-produced the daily drama Love Around the Corner (2002, 270 episodes), and directed and co-wrote the TV single drama Premiere (2002).
 He also wrote for the drama series Shabatot Vehagim and served as a show runner of some telenovelas.
-He was a film critic for various newspapers for ten years during his period, as well as lecturer in the leading film schools in Israel, and was the head of the drama department in the leading Israeli TV channel Keshet (2003–2006).
+He was a film critic for various newspapers for ten years during his period, as well as a lecturer in the leading film schools in Israel, and was the head of the drama department in the leading Israeli TV channel Keshet (2003–2006).